 This helpful checklist provides information on next steps for students admitted to WMU.

-High school students may apply to dual enroll at WMU.
-Dual enrollment advising is available through the Lee Honors College.
+Current high school students in the greater Kalamazoo area may apply to dual enroll at WMU.
+Dual enrollment advising is available through the Office of Pre-College Programming.

 WMU offers unique scholarship and support opportunities for students who have aged out of the foster care system.

 The best way for a student to experience WMU is to visit campus... multiple times!
 WMU offers visit opportunities throughout the year and targeted programming to assist throughout each stage of a student's college-search process.

 School counselors, advisors and extracurricular groups seeking to explore the University together are encouraged to schedule a special group tour.
 WMU can accommodate up to 100 students a day from sixth to twelfth grade and also has opportunities for transfer student groups.
 Requests may be made through our Campus Visit Center by calling (269) 387-2289.

 Experience first-hand what it means to be a Bronco.
 Tours begin with a presentation, followed by a student-led exploration of student-centered spaces, dining facilities, residence halls and classrooms.
 Open to all prospective students and their families.
 Tours are offered Monday through Friday at 10 a.m. and 2 p.m., and most Saturdays at 10 a.m.

 Kick-off the college search process by attending this special program targeted to high school juniors.
 Students will hear tips and tricks for navigating admissions applications, managing costs and expectations of senior year.
 Students should attend during the spring of their junior year.

 High school seniors are encouraged to attend one of our fall open house events.
 Students will dive deeper into academic programs and campus life, hear highlights from various departments, visit with professors, advisors, and current students, discover how WMU can help them land their dream job and submit any official documents to complete their admission application.